Software Support & Maintenance

 We are still maintaining systems we built in 2008.
 Not because the clients are locked in, but because the relationship works.
 They have a team that knows their system inside out, responds quickly, and cares about the quality of what runs under their name.

 Software that gets regular attention does not age the same way as software that gets ignored.
-It stays current, stays secure, and continues to serve the business year after year.
-The clients who have been with us the longest spend the least on maintenance per year, because the ongoing investment prevents the expensive catch-up work that neglected systems inevitably require.
+It stays current, stays secure, and keeps serving the business year after year.
+In our experience, the clients who have been with us longest tend to spend the least per year on maintenance, because steady investment prevents the expensive catch-up work that neglected systems eventually demand.

 Keep your software healthy

-Whether we built it or you are bringing us an existing system, we will look after it properly.
-Tell us what you have and we will recommend the right support arrangement.
+Whether we built it or you're bringing us an existing system, we'll look after it properly.
+Tell us what you have and we'll recommend the right support arrangement.

 Talk to us about your system →